National Association of Social Workers: Chapters

-NASW has additional chapters in New York City, Washington, D.C., Puerto Rico, the United States Virgin Islands, and Guam.
-Each chapter has a board of directors that develops unique programs to better serve its members and to facilitate participation by its members.
+NASW has 55 chapters, with chapters in each of the 50 states, New York City, Washington, D.C., Puerto Rico, the United States Virgin Islands, and Guam.
+Each chapter has a board of directors that develops programs to serve its members and to facilitate participation by its members.

-Code of Ethics
+Code of ethics

 The 1996 NASW Delegate Assembly (revised by the 2017 NASW Delegate Assembly) approved the NASW Code of Ethics (available in English and Spanish), which is intended to serve as a guide to the everyday professional conduct of social workers.
 This Code includes four sections.
 The first Section, "Preamble", summarizes the social work profession's mission and core values.
 The second section, "Purpose of the NASW Code of Ethics", provides an overview of the Code's main functions and a brief guide for dealing with ethical issues or dilemmas in social work practice.
 The third section, "Ethical Principles", presents broad ethical principles, based on social work's core values, that inform social work practice.
 The final section, "Ethical Standards", includes specific ethical standards to guide social workers' conduct and to provide a basis for adjudication.
 Since 2012, the Code of Ethics includes an LGBT non-discrimination policy.
 The 2018 revision of the Code of Ethics includes 19 changes that address ethical responsibilities when using technology.

-National Professional Social Work Month

-NASW introduced National Professional Social Work Month for the first time in March 1963.
-The original purpose was to encourage public support and interest in social work as a profession.
-NASW was able to create a buzz around Social Work Month by engaging the public through various television ad campaigns that aired throughout the sixties.
-This tactic was successful in the early years, generating more than 35,000 letters of support from the public and attracting media coverage of notable social workers in local newspapers.

-It was not until 1984 that the White House officially recognized March as National Professional Social Work Month.
-A joint resolution was introduced by Sen. Daniel Inouye (D-Hawaii) and Rep. Edolphus Towns (D-N.Y) declaring March 1984 as National Social Work Month.
-This was followed by a lobbying push from NASW chapters and the cosponsorship of Sen. Strom Thurmond (R-S.C).
-The resolution was passed by the Senate and signed into law by President Ronald Reagan.

 NASW Press

 NASW Press is the division of the National Association of Social Workers that publishes books and journals for the social work profession.
 The NASW Press was formally established in 1990 to advance social work scholarship through the publication of books, journals, and other resources.
-The NASW Press portfolio includes a monthly newspaper, academic journals, scholarly texts, practice manuals, reference works, pamphlets, brochures, and videos.
+The NASW Press portfolio includes academic journals, scholarly texts, practice manuals, reference works, pamphlets, brochures, and videos.

-In 2010, NASW Press published over 100 scholarly textbooks, peer-reviewed journals, practice manuals, reference works, pamphlets, videos, and brochures in the United States and abroad.
+NASW Press publishes over 100 scholarly textbooks, peer-reviewed journals, practice manuals, reference works, pamphlets, videos, and brochures in the United States and abroad.